 “Really?” she inquired.
 “I’m the one who will be driving it most of the time.”

 “I know.
-But, Mom and I bought it.
-It’s still the family’s car,” I declared, for fatherly reasons.
+But, Mom and I bought it, so it really is our car.”
+I declared, for fatherly reasons.

-Now, let’s imagine she bought it but I still instructed her that the car is actually owned by our entire family.
-Anyone in our family could use it at anytime.
-All they would have to do is convince me of their need.
+Now, let’s imagine she did buy the car but I piously declared the car is “owned” by our entire family.
+Anyone who could convince me of their need could use it anytime.
 Ultimately, I would have control over who uses the car.
-If this was how her car were treated, it would be understandable if she were frustrated.
+If this were how her car were treated, it would be understandable if she were frustrated.

 Three of 4 Americans are more worried about government abuse of power than world war!

 Government ownership and intervention also makes it difficult to impossible for private sector operators to compete because they don’t have the power to tax, forcing others to supply revenue.
 In the states west of and including Colorado, for example, the US government owns roughly 30% to 84% of the land:

 On that land government can generate revenue by charging admittance to parks and running cafes and gift shops.
 No one else can own that land and engage in private entrepreneurship.
 All competition is kept out, the very definition of a monopoly regardless of how it is justified.

 Our national education system parallels land ownership in the mountain west in that public schools have a near monopoly.
 According to the US Department of Education, roughly 90% of all schools are public.
 Competition is limited to a small percentage of private school options.
 All others are under the control of national, state and local governing boards which offer indirect and more limited accountability as you move up the governmental ladder.